 Below are links to the statewide comprehensive Verified List, Delist List, Study List, and Study List Removals as well as Lists adopted by Secretarial Order.
 These lists are up to date with the most recent data, including assessments adopted April 30, 2020 for the Group 2 basins.
-As water quality improves and assessments are refined, these lists will be updated through formal adoption processes each year.
+As water quality improves and assessments are refined, these lists will be updated through a formal public process.
 Using the data from these assessments, the department has verified many waterbodies, or segments of those waterbodies, as impaired (not meeting water quality standards).
 Others have been “delisted” because a previously identified impairment cannot be verified or a Total Maximum Daily Load (TMDL) has been adopted.

 Statewide Comprehensive Verified List of Impaired Waters

 This list contains waterbody-parameter combinations that meet the listing requirements for the Study List, as identified in rule 62-303.390, F.A.C.
 The Study List is the list of surface waters or segments where additional information is needed to confirm attainment of water quality standards.
 This list provides the comprehensive compilation of waters that meet the requirements for the Study List and identifies the county that at least a portion of the waterbody intersects.

-Waters and associated parameters identified in the Study List are considered to be not attaining standards and are submitted to EPA as water quality limited segments and additions to the State 303(d) list; however, they are not included on the State of Florida Verified List of Impaired Waters and prioritized for TMDL development.
+Waters and associated parameters identified in the Study List are considered to be not attaining water quality standards and are submitted to EPA as water quality limited segments and additions to the State 303(d) list; however, they are not included on the State of Florida Verified List of Impaired Waters and prioritized for TMDL development.